CMU-17-214/f2024/README.md

 ### Grading and Deadlines

-Evaluation will be based on the following approximate percentages:
+Evaluation will be based on the following percentages:

-- 50% assignments
+- 50% assignments (1000 total points, each assignment has a different weighting)
-- 30% midterm exams and final exam
+- 30% exams (7.5% for each of 2 midterm exams and 15% for the final)
 - 10% labs
 - 10% participation and quizzes